The 10 Absolute Best Things to Do in Byron Bay

 Year-round, you’ll find wobbegong sharks, turtles, rays, and over 400 species of fish here.
 Between May and November, you can also see Grey Nurse Sharks, and, if you’re lucky, you may even see a humpback whale from the boat on the journey to or from the shore.
 Even if you don’t see whales, there’s a good chance you’ll hear them under the water.
 Then from November to May, Leopard Sharks and Manta Rays call Julian Rocks home.

-You’ll find two dive centres in town – Byron Bay Dive Centre and Sundive.
-Both run a variety of dive and snorkel tours plus dive courses and certifications.
+You’ll find one dive centre in town – Sundive.
+They run a variety of dive and snorkel tours plus dive courses and certifications.

 Cost: From $150